-5. Compassion for the poor and vulnerable.
-Showing compassion for the poor and vulnerable in society was a priority in Jesus' ministry, and as a result, for his followers as well.
+5. We ought to have compassion for the poor and vulnerable.
+Showing compassion for the poor and vulnerable in society was a priority in Jesus's ministry, and as a result, for his followers as well.
 But Jesus taught that it was the church's obligation to exhibit such compassion, not the state's (see above).
 Indeed, Jesus held that the church and state had separate callings and spheres of authority.
-This is a widely-held interpretation of Jesus's assertion "Render to Caesar the things that are Caesar's, and to God the things that are God's" (Matthew 22:21).22 Placed in its context, Jesus is not saying that the state is outside God's providential authority.
+This is a widely held interpretation of Jesus's assertion "Render to Caesar the things that are Caesar's, and to God the things that are God's" (Matthew 22:21).29 Placed in its context, Jesus is not saying that the state is outside of God's providential authority.
 Rather, he is contrasting duties to the state and duties to serve God within the covenant community.

-Given this widely-held interpretation of Jesus' assertion, it follows that a believer could do things as a citizen and representative of the state (for example, be a soldier) that he could not do as a representative of the church (the church cannot field an army, but believers can serve the state in this way).
-Conversely, the church should do certain things (show genuine compassion for the poor and vulnerable, a set of actions that entail they are voluntary) that it is not the state's job to do (which acts by the power of force.)
+Given this widely held interpretation of Jesus's assertion, it follows that a believer could do things as a citizen and representative of the state (for example, be a soldier) that he could not do as a representative of the church (the church cannot field an army, but believers can serve the state in this way).
+Conversely, the church should do certain things (show genuine compassion for the poor and vulnerable, a set of actions that entail they are voluntary) that it is not the state's job to do (as the state acts by the power of force).

-6. The solidarity of the human family and the promotion of justice, peace and love in society.
-Biblical justice is very different from contemporary social justice which is Neo-Marxist in origin and ideological commitment.
-I cannot go into detail about that here.23 But a few words are in order.
+6. We need to work toward the solidarity of the human family by promoting justice, peace, and love in society.
+Biblical justice is very different from contemporary social justice, which is neo-Marxist in origin and ideological commitment.
+I cannot go into detail about that here,30 but a few words are in order.

-It is widely acknowledged in the literature about diversity/social justice/white privilege (DSW), whether pro or con, that it has Neo-Marxist roots.24A brief clarification of "Neo-Marxism" should make this evident.
+It is widely acknowledged in the literature about diversity, social justice, and white privilege (DSW), whether pro or con, that it has neo-Marxist roots.31 A brief clarification of "neo-Marxism" should make this evident.
 Marx (and classical Marxism) saw the development of world history being driven, not by ideas (you may recall he supposedly turned Hegel on his head), but by material factors, viz., the circumstances and means/methods of economic production.
 These factors create two classes in constant warfare-the bourgeoisie (who own the means of economic production) and the proletariat (roughly, the working class).
 Marx did not treat individuals and their behavioral evaluation as individuals, but as members of classes.
-This has led to class (e.g., race, sexual orientation) identity politics.
+This has led to class (as well as race and sexual orientation) identity politics.
 Thus, the goodness or badness of an individual and his actions are solely due to his class, a profoundly unbiblical idea.
 This is the exact opposite of a biblical understanding.
-Thus, the claim is made today that only whites-or, perhaps, white straight males-can be racists.
+Thus, the claim is made today that only whites-or, perhaps, straight white males-can be racists.
 Those in the dominant class are by definition oppressors and victimizers; those outside the dominant class are innocent victims.
-This is Neo-Marxist at its core.
+This is neo-Marxist at its core.